travelience/Aida/readme.md

 ```

 # Config
-Aida framework have few config files and there are two ways to set their values.
+The Aida framework has a few config files and there are two ways to set their values.

 1) create files in your **/config** folder
     - app.php